josephxbrick/table_of_contents_sketch_plugin/README.md

 ### The TOC page-title symbol

 This is the symbol whose instances will be added to the TOC for each page in your document.
-It needs to have a text override called '<tocPageTitle>' and a text override called <tocPageNumber>.
+It needs to have a text override called `<tocPageTitle>` and a text override called `<tocPageNumber>`.
 Note that these overrides cannot be in nested symbols.
 Again, it doesn't matter what the symbol or its instances are called.

 <img src="/readme_images/page_entry_symbol.png" width="480">